St Margarets Lease Extension - Free Consultation

 Decision in Hounslow

-An example of a Lease Extension decision for a St Margarets property is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
-The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case related to 1 flat.
-The unexpired residue of the current lease was 60.45 years.
+An example of a Lease Extension matter before the tribunal for a St Margarets flat is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
+The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case affected 1 flat.
+The remaining number of years on the lease was 60.45 years.